Analysis of Resistors in Series and Parallel

 Tip: Series resistors are commonly used as voltage dividers (e.g., to extend a voltmeter’s range).
 Always verify power ratings and add a safety margin.

-Two or more resistors connected between the same two nodes (i.e., with the same voltage across them) form a parallel circuit.
+Two or more resistors connected between the same two nodes form a parallel circuit, ensuring that each component receives the exact same voltage across its terminals.

 Resistors in Parallel Circuits